kapawlak/temp_lab_host/Courses/6/AL/xlab2.md

 ## Force v.s.
 Acceleration
 :::Materials (Air Track|glider|Riser Block|Force Meter|Scale|Stopwatch)
 :::
-In [](#Activity-airtrack-mass), you will investigate how acceleration correlates with force by doing the glider experiment at a few different heights.
+Below, in [](#Activity-airtrack-mass), you will investigate how acceleration correlates with force by doing the glider experiment at a few different heights.

 ::::::Activity (airtrack-height| Force v.s.
 Acceleration)